3rd person in custody over foiled plot targeting now-canceled Taylor Swift shows in Vienna

 Investigators are scrutinizing the “networks” of the suspects, the Austrian interior ministry told The Associated Press on Friday, adding in a statement that investigators have turned to evaluating physical and electronic evidence.

 Authorities say the plot appeared to have been inspired by the Islamic State group and al-Qaida.
-Investigators found bomb-making materials at one of the suspects’ homes.
-Officials say one suspect has confessed to planning to “kill as many people as possible outside the concert venue.”
+Investigators found bomb-making materials at the main suspect’s home.
+Officials say that teenager has confessed to planning to “kill as many people as possible outside the concert venue” using knives or homemade explosives.

 Officials say the main suspect and the 18-year-old arrested Friday both pledged “oaths of allegiance” to the Islamic State group.